Research

 Observation 03

 The stores that score highest are not the ones with the best design or the most traffic.
 They are the ones where someone once added proper schema markup, wrote real product descriptions, and made the return policy readable without JavaScript.
-Small technical decisions from years ago are now worth thousands per month in AI-driven revenue.

 Observation 04

 Trust is the hardest signal to fix fast.
 Missing schema markup can be patched in an afternoon.
 Low trust scores take longer because trust requires reviews, real policies, contact information, and SSL all working together in a way that AI can parse without rendering JavaScript.
-Most stores have the trust but AI cannot see it.

 Observation 05

 I genuinely believe that the stores optimizing for AI in 2026 will have a compounding advantage through 2027 and beyond.
 AI agents learn which stores to trust.
 Early movers build recommendation history.
 The longer you wait, the harder it gets to catch up.
-This is not a future problem.
-It is already costing stores money right now.

 Key Findings